-- Hire and manage all SFFILM Artist Development staff and personnel (3 to 4 year-round full-time employees and 1 to 2 seasonal employees)
+- Hire and manage all SFFILM Artist Development staff and personnel related to SFFILM Makers (3 year-round full-time employees and 1 to 2 seasonal employees)

 - Build upon existing creative mentorship program for narrative and documentary grants and residency recipients

-- Recruit and retain local and national creative leaders to function as producing mentors to filmmakers
+- Recruit and retain local and national creative leaders to function as creative advisors to filmmakers

-- Strategically build and manage a cohesive vision for the Makers program portfolio which includes:
+- Strategically build and manage a cohesive vision for the Makers program portfolio which currently includes:

 - FilmHouse Residency Program